 Use both hands when picking sugar peas.
 Support the foliage with one hand while you pull it from others.
 This will prevent uprooting the pea plant or damaging the stem.

 You get a continuous supply of peas during the harvesting time.
 You can pick on alternate days, which increases the yield.
-Pay attention to peas, which is close to maturity as if remain unpicked, it reduces the yield.
+Pay attention to peas, which are close to maturity as if remain unpicked, it reduces the yield.

 After picking, you can store it in the fridge.
 It will remain suitable to eat for the next five to seven days.
-For saving it more extended period, you can freeze it after washing and cleaning it properly.
+For saving it more for an extended period, you can freeze it after washing and cleaning it properly.

-Healthy and Delicious Peas recipe
+Healthy And Delicious Peas Recipe

 Here are some delicious pea recipes which you can prepare at home.

-Sugar Pea and Feta Salad
+Sugar Pea And Feta Salad

-The benefit of sugar peas is that you don’t have to spend a long time preparing and cooking it.
+The benefit of sugar peas is that you don’t have to spend a long time preparing and cooking them.
 You can quickly make a bowl full of nutritious pea salad in a short time.

-Healthier Sugar Snap Pea and Chicken
+Healthier Sugar Snap Pea And Chicken